CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 assumption is made that ``/tmp`` is mounted as a local file system on each compute node.
 On Linux clusters, ``/tmp`` is often RAM disk or a local hard drive.
-Additional store descriptors can be defined by the user or system administrator in configuration files (Section :ref:`config`).
+Additional store descriptors can be defined by the user or system administrator in configuration files.

 Finally, SCR defines *redundancy descriptors* to associate a redundancy scheme with a class of storage and a group of processes that are likely